Views: 26 Author: Rachel Publish Time: 2025-08-15 Origin: Site

 Superior Aesthetics: The ability of 904L to achieve a deeper, richer, and more brilliant polish.
 It contributes significantly to the perceived luxury and quality of the watch.

-Brand Differentiation and Value: Using a more expensive, higher-performing alloy reinforces Rolex's position at the pinnacle of watchmaking.
-It's a tangible differentiator and a key part of their justification for the premium pricing and the promise of owning a watch "for a lifetime."
+Using a more expensive, higher-performing alloy reinforces Rolex's position at the pinnacle of watchmaking.
+It's a clear difference and an important reason for their higher prices.
+They promise a watch "for a lifetime."
 The "Rolex Steel" moniker itself has marketing value.

 Here are key maintenance guidelines: